-- The first partition must start before block 64 and must be at least 512Kb in size.
+- The first partition must start before block 64 and must be at least 512KB in size.
 The XVM metadata (the label and slice information) will be placed in this partition. - The second paritition is typically the remainder of the disk.
 This is the space that XVM will slice up and use for data.
-You can place the start of the second partition anywhere after the first partition that will give good performance, such as on a boundary of the RAID's stripe width.